Bodhrán: Popularity

-There are no known references to this particular name for a drum prior to the 17th century.
+There are no known references to this particular name for a drum prior to the Rosa Anglica, "a manuscript that was written no earlier than the 15th and no later than the 16th century, or very early in the 17th century."
 Although various drums (played with either hands or sticks) have been used in Ireland since ancient times, the bodhrán itself did not gain wide recognition as a legitimate musical instrument until the Irish traditional music resurgence in the 1960s in which it became known through the music of Seán Ó Riada and others.

-The second wave roots revival of Irish Traditional music in the 1960s and 1970s brought virtuoso bodhrán playing to the forefront, when it was further popularized by bands such as Ceoltóirí Chualann and The Chieftains.
+The second wave roots revival of Irish traditional music in the 1960s and 1970s brought virtuoso bodhrán playing to the forefront, when it was further popularized by bands such as Ceoltóirí Chualann and The Chieftains.
+It was not featured at Fleadh Cheoil until 1973.

 Growing interest led to internationally available LP recordings, at which time the bodhrán became a globally recognized instrument.
-In the 1970s, virtuoso players such as The Boys of the Lough's Robin Morton, The Chieftains' Peadar Mercier, Planxty's Christy Moore, and De Dannan's Johnny "Ringo" McDonagh further developed playing techniques.
+In the 1970s, virtuoso players such as The Boys of the Lough's Robin Morton, The Chieftains' Peadar Mercier, Planxty's Christy Moore, Tommy Hayes of Stockton's Wing and De Dannan's Johnny "Ringo" McDonagh further developed playing techniques.